|About Us News Resources Login Become a member Help Search|

 “Nothing we cannot weather,” Elphir assured him.
-“However, I have a message from the Albatross; apparently Captain Azruben and his crew managed to spear an outsized shark, and want to know if we wish to buy a portion for this evening.”
+“However, I have a message from Captain Azruben.
+Apparently his crew managed to spear an outsized shark, and want to know if we wish to buy a portion for this evening.”

-“We’ll have it whole; it would not be a feast without smoked shark.”
+“We’ll have it whole; it would not be a feast without a shark.”
 The head would be especially impressive as a table dressing.

 “He is asking twice the market price, father,” Elphir warned him.

 Imrahil’s pleasant expression became a baleful frown.
 “That man would cheat even the Valar themselves,” he said.
 “He knows we cannot but accept, considering the mighty guests we are entertaining tonight.
-Give the rogue his price, but let it be known we will be seeking our shark from other sources in future.”
+Give the rogue his price, but let it be known we will be seeking our shark elsewhere in future.”

 “Are all the other preparations underway?”
 Imrahil asked.
 His bath water was becoming tepid, and it was time to get on with the important business of the day.